viettronics868/FreeRTOSonPic32/README.md

 ## Stream Buffer
 * [Applied Stream Buffer on data transfer from UART6 input to UART1 output]
-* [Unit Test on UART1 and external USB-TTL 5V adaptor] (continue)
+* [Unit Test on UART1 and external USB-TTL 5V adaptor - applying polling technique]
+* [Integration Test: UART1 as input and UART6 as output and then vice versa - applying polling technique]

+(continue)